mikke89/RmlUiDoc/pages/cpp_manual/building_with_cmake.md

 buildbox:RmlUi/Build$ ccmake ..
 ```

-_NOTE_: You need the `..` to denote the directory where the `CMakeLists.txt`{:.path} is located.
+*NOTE*: You need the `..` to denote the directory where the `CMakeLists.txt`{:.path} is located.

 This will open a text mode application that lets you choose which parts of RmlUi you want to build and how you want to build it.
 Before you can alter any options you'll need to press `C` so that CMake can scan your system configuration.
 Once it's complete you will see a list of options.
 See the CMake options below for what the most relevant options do.
-If you'd like to take a look at the included samples, enable the `BUILD_SAMPLES` option.
+If you'd like to take a look at the included samples, enable the `RMLUI_SAMPLES` option.

 Make your selection and press `C` again so that CMake can recalculate build settings based on your selection.
 Once CMake is happy you'll be able to press `G` to generate the build configuration and then exit.